netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 oc netobserv flows --enable_udn_mapping --peer_ip=10.0.0.4 --port=8080 --node-selector=kubernetes.io/hostname:ci-ln-cfqkhfb-72292-6l8l5-worker-c-lrr4q
 ```

-Once this is running, it will hang for flows to come.
+Once you run the command, it will wait for the flows to come.
 In this scenario, we simply run a curl between two pods under the same UDN.
 You can cycle to **UDN mapping** display once you get your flows to see which UDN is involved.

 ![udns]({page.image('cli/udns.png')})